sngn-libby/EQ-LIC/README.md

 ## Acknowledgement
 The framework is based on [CompressAI](https://github.com/InterDigitalInc/CompressAI), part of the codes benefit from [InvCompress](https://github.com/xyq7/InvCompress).
 We add our model in compressai.models.actfunctions (not in compressai.models.ours, there are InvCompress models rather).
 We also modify compressai.zoo, compressai.layers to use the models.

-We add our quantization methods in quan directory, and we add quantization configuration in config directory.
+We add our quantization methods in 'quan' directory, and we add quantization configuration in 'config' directory.
 We modify examples/train.py and examples/train_qel.py for quantization and using SQE loss.

+You can check our proposed quantizer at 'quan/quantizer/lsq_qel.py'.

 ## Installation
 As mentioned in [CompressAI](https://github.com/InterDigitalInc/CompressAI), "A C++17 compiler, a recent version of pip (19.0+), and common python packages are also required (see setup.py for the full list)."